alimousavifar/lab1/README.md

    Note that the List library is defined in `System.Collections.Generic` namespace.
 ## Submitting Your Lab

-- You must demonstrate your completed lab to the TA during or after one of the lab sessions.
-He or she may ask you some questions about your work to test your understanding.
-Each lab is graded out of 5, and is due by the start of the following lab period (i.e. Lab 1 is due by the start of the Lab 2 time-slot).
+- Each lab is graded out of 5, and is due by the start of the following lab period (i.e. Lab 1 is due by the start of the Lab 2 time-slot).
 - You must hand in your lab files to turnitin.
 You should have created an account as you first week assignment..
 - You must commit your code to a **private** github repository and add the instructor user (alimousavifar) and the TA user name (to be announced) as collaborators to your private repository.